-Teen missing in Iowa national park found after sending SOS text
+Teen missing in national park found after sending SOS text

-Girl, 13, missing in Iowa national park in ‘imminent danger‘ found after sending SOS text
+Girl, 13, reported missing and in ‘imminent danger’ in national park found after sending SOS message

-‘We believe there is IMMINENT DANGER to their lives.’ writes aunt on Facebook
+‘We believe there is IMMINENT DANGER to their lives,’ aunt wrote on Facebook

-13-year old girl from Iowa who sent a “SOS” message after going missing with a teenage boy has been found.
+A 13-year old girl and a 15-year-old boy from Iowa who sent an “SOS” message after going missing have been found.

-Erica Gamerdinger from Edgewood disappeared while on holiday with her family in Cumberland National Historical Park whens she sent the request for help, along with her location.
+Erica Gamerdinger from Edgewood disappeared while on holiday with her family in Cumberland National Historical Park, which straddles Kentucky, Tennessee and Virginia, when she sent the request for help, along with her location.

-Before going missing, she was last seen with Keith Griffith, 15, who is thought to be without his required medication.
+Before going missing, she was last seen with Keith Griffith, 15, who was thought to be without his required medication.

-“We believe there is IMMINENT DANGER to their lives,” wrote her aunt, Christina Marie on a Facebook post about her disapperance.
+“We believe there is IMMINENT DANGER to their lives,” wrote her aunt, Christina Marie on a Facebook post about her disappearance.

-Julie Gamerdinger, another of Erica’s aunts said on Facebook that authorities had been “searching from sun-up till after dark” for the two teenagers.
-No information has been provided about the nature of their relationship.
+Julie Gamerdinger, another of Erica’s aunts, said on Facebook that authorities had been “searching from sun-up till after dark” for the two teenagers.

 Join our new commenting forum